Am I entitled to free medication for my epilepsy?

 - If someone who is over the income threshold has difficulty meeting the costs of their medical needs they may apply to the discretionary medical card scheme operated by the HSE.

 How to apply:

-Application forms are available at your HSE health centre or from www.hse.ie.
+To apply, download from the Health Service Executive website link https://www.hse.ie/eng/services/list/1/schemes/lti/ltiform.pdf..
 In an emergency, you may be able to claim short‐term assistance with medical costs from the Dept of Social Protection.
 It is the same form and application process for both full and GP visit cards.
 Different income thresholds do apply for individuals and couples under and over 70 years.